 Included in this road trip are some of our favorite places and scenes along the Mother Road.
 This segment includes all of the best of Route 66, including drivable sections, ghost towns, classic motels and famous roadside attractions.

-Heading westbound the route traveled through these places:
+Heading westbound Route 66 in 1926 traveled through these places:

-We have traveled this route multiple times over the years, both eastbound and westbound.
+We have traveled this 1926 alignment multiple times over the years, both eastbound and westbound.
 Some of the journey is on I-40, which parallels the old Route 66 in most places.
-Where possible, we choose to drive the segments of the Mother Road where it still remains.
-Exits to Route 66 are marked in most locales.
+Where possible, we drive the segments of the Mother Road where it still remains.
+Exits to Route 66 from I-40 are marked in most locales.

-Leaving Glenrio, on the Texas-New Mexico border, and back on I-40, we drive 42 miles and arrive at Tucumcari with its variety of vintage motels and electric neon signage.
+Leaving Glenrio, on the Texas-New Mexico border, we drive 42 miles and arrive at Tucumcari with its variety of vintage motels and electric neon signage.
 One of the more famous hotels here is the Blue Swallow Motel.

 For many years, Tucumcari has been a popular stop for cross-country travelers on Interstate 40 and previously Route 66.